mapbender/mapbender-documentation/en/architecture/directory_structure.rst

 * *index.php* - the FrontendController (PHP script which can be called).
 * *index_dev.php* - FrontendController for easy access to the development environment.
 By default, it can only be accessed from local IP addresses.

 public/bundles
 --------------

-* storage for the static resources of the single bundles.
+* Is the storage for the static resources of the single bundles.
-* the following command copies the resources from the bundles to the folder:
+* The following command copies the resources from the bundles to the folder:

 .. code-block:: yaml